zukunft/zukunft.com/docs/code_functions_all.md

             formula.php
     \-- load_by_id_with_related - section for function load_by_id_with_related is expected to be load in /formula/formul
             a.php
+    \-- api_par_from_url - section for function api_par_from_url not yet defined that it should be overwrites in /formul a/formula.php
     \-- expression_latex - section for function expression_latex not yet defined that it should be overwrites in /formul a/formula.php
     \-- expression_latex_link - section for function expression_latex_link not yet defined that it should be overwrites